2022 German coup d'état plot: Investigations and arrests

 German police authorities began investigating the group in spring 2022.
 The group includes parts of the radicalised German Querdenken movement.
 Prinz Reuss was the starting point for the investigations, which were carried out by the Federal Criminal Police Office (BKA) under the name "Shadow".
 In addition, several state criminal investigation offices and state authorities for the protection of the constitution were involved.
 German authorities stated that the coup had been planned since November 2021 and would have been a violent, terroristic overthrow of the current government.
-Police had first learned about them in April 2022, when they arrested members of the so-called "United Patriots" who were said to have planned to abduct Karl Lauterbach, the federal minister of health of Germany.
+Police had first learned about them in April 2022, when they arrested members of the so-called "United Patriots" who were said to have planned to abduct Karl Lauterbach, the federal minister of health of Germany during a talk show appearance.
 In September 2022 police surveillance started with the close monitoring of 52 suspects.

 It was initially reported that around 3,000 police officers were involved in operations to arrest the conspirators; the total was later reported as around 5,000 police officers.
 The alleged conspirators mainly came from the southern German states of Bavaria and Baden-Württemberg but also included people in 9 other states, and also in Austria and Italy, where they were arrested by local law enforcement.
 Among those arrested were aristocrats, a former member of Parliament, and both former and active members of the military.
 "Vitalia B", the Russian life companion of Prinz Reuss, through whom he was able to secure interim financing from three Russian individuals, was also arrested.
 Frank Heppner, a celebrity chef, was arrested on 7 December.
 It is alleged that Heppner was a commander of the group's military wing responsible for recruitment, obtaining weapons and building a secure communications system.
 Heppner would also have supplied the group's troops with food after the successful coup.

 Investigators secured "at least ten illegal guns", and found, in addition, 100 cartridges from the Bundeswehr as well as 94 various legal weapons including alarm pistols and knives.

 The conspirators planned to co-operate with Russia, but the public prosecutor general reported on 7 December 2022 that from what they know so far, Russia did not "react positively" to the request: a spokesperson from the Russian Embassy in Berlin later denied any involvement, and the Russian government stated there could be no question of any Russian involvement in the far-right coup plot, with spokesman Dmitry Peskov saying that it "appears to be a German internal problem".

+On 6 March 2025, 5 members of United Patriots were sentenced to between five years and nine months and eight years’ jail for their role in the plot.